Thin Endometrium: What You Can Do

 The endometrium is the lining of your uterus.
 Every month, this lining should thicken.
 It does this in anticipation of ovulation and the fertilization of the egg.
 This fertilized egg will become an embryo and then implant itself in this newly thickened endometrium lining.
 It’s almost as if your uterus is trying to make the embryo as comfortable as possible to ensure a pregnancy that will last a healthy nine months.

-If the egg is not fertilized or if the embryo does not implant (or is unable to implant due to thin endometrium), the lining sheds itself which is when a woman gets her period.
+If the egg is not fertilized or if the embryo does not implant (or is unable to implant), the lining sheds itself which is when a woman gets her period.
 This happens every month.

 How Would You Know If You Have a Thin Endometrium?